Kochen-Specker Contextuality: The Kochen-Specker theorem

 \section{The Kochen-Specker theorem}

 This section is devoted to the Kochen-Specker theorem, which can be considered the starting point of the research in quantum contextuality.
-In brief, it states that noncontextual models conflict with quantum theory.
-Understanding this theorem, and the several variants presented in the following, is important to understand quantum contextuality and the further developments in this research line.
+It states that noncontextual models conflict with quantum theory.
+Understanding this theorem, as well as the several variants presented in the following, is important for understanding quantum contextuality and the further developments in this research line.